jmd-dk/concept/README.md

 <img align="right" height="250" src="/concept/docs/_static/render2D.png"/>

-CO*N*CEPT (**CO**smological ***N***-body **C**od**E** in **P**y**T**hon)
+CO*N*CEPT (**CO**smological ***N***-body **C**od**E** in **P**y**T**hon) is a
-is a free and open-source simulation code for cosmological structure formation.
+free and open-source simulation code for cosmological structure formation.
 The code should run on any Linux system, from massively parallel computer clusters to laptops.
-The code is written almost exclusively in Python, but achieves C-like performance thanks to Cython.
+The code is written almost exclusively in Python, but achieves C-like performance through code transformation using a custom transpiler/optimizer and [Cython].

 CO*N*CEPT is capable of simulating matter particles evolving under self-gravity in an expanding background.
 It has multiple gravitational solvers to choose from, and has adaptive time integration built in.
-In addition to particles, fluids such as neutrinos are also implemented, and can be simulated at various levels of non-linearity.
-Completely linear perturbations in all species and the metric itself are fully supported, allowing for simulations consistent with general relativity.
+In addition to particles, the code is further able to evolve fluids at various levels of non-linearity, providing the means for the inclusion of more exotic species such as massive neutrinos.
+Completely linear perturbations in density fields and the metric itself allows for simulations consistent with general relativistic perturbation theory.
+Various non-standard species &mdash; such as decaying cold dark matter &mdash; are fully supported.

 CO*N*CEPT comes with a sophisticated initial condition generator built in, and can output snapshots, power spectra and several kinds of renders.

-The [CLASS] code is fully integrated into CO*N*CEPT, supplying the needed information for e.g. initial condition generation and general relativistic corrections.
+The [CLASS] code is fully integrated into CONCEPT, supplying the needed information for e.g. initial condition generation and general relativistic corrections.